Home » Retirement » Pensions » Optimizing Your Pension Choices for Approaching Retirement

 If you are self-employed, there are also plans specifically for you as well, which include a broad range of personal pension options.
 In the U.K. these are defined contribution schemes, group personal pensions, and self-invested personal pensions, among others.
 In the U.S. you have IRAs, Roth IRAs, and private Annuity plans.
 The IRS provides a list of possible pension choices and different retirement plans.

-In the United Kingdom and most other western countries, there is also a state pension for those people who have made National Insurance contributions throughout their working life.
+In the United Kingdom and most other Western countries, there is also a state pension for those people who have made National Insurance contributions throughout their working life.
 Even if an individual has accrued a substantial pension entitlement through a company scheme, they still have possibilities to explore when it comes to managing their pension fund to their best advantage.
 In many cases, a transfer between different schemes is possible until at least a year before the normal retirement date of the valid scheme.
 By using the option of transferring from a company scheme to a personal pension, an individual may gain greater flexibility with the way they can use their hard-earned pension pot.
 They may even find that they can gain greater benefits on the basis of different investment terms.

 In the U.S., the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) made 401k and IRA plans more portable, so they can be transferred as long as it is done properly.
 The key is to transfer directly between the plans and not have the money sent to you first.
 If you don’t follow the letter of the law you could be liable for the 10% early withdrawal penalty.
-The basic rule is that you have 60 days to put the money into another plan but 10% is a big hit to take and you don’t want to risk a paper work snafu so it is much safer to simply have the funds transferred directly from one fund to the other.
-That way if there is some delay, the funds will still be in the original retirement plan and you won’t risk accidentially having it out for more than 60 days.
+The basic rule is that you have 60 days to put the money into another plan but 10% is a big hit to take and you don’t want to risk a paperwork snafu so it is much safer to simply have the funds transferred directly from one fund to the other.
+That way if there is some delay, the funds will still be in the original retirement plan and you won’t risk accidentally having it out for more than 60 days.

 Annuities and Enhanced Terms Annuities

 In the months immediately before retirement an individual should receive a statement from the pension provider to inform him or her of the value of their pension and their distribution options.
 This could be guaranteed income from the plan or in the form of a purchased annuity.
-At this point, individuals in the U.K have the chance to explore the open market pension annuity option.
+At this point, individuals in the UK have the chance to explore the open market pension annuity option.
 Rather than simply making the offered annuity purchase, it is possible to shop around to find a better rate or better terms to suit an individual’s particular retirement needs.

 For example, another possibility at this stage may be to take out an enhanced annuity.
 This is an annuity that takes certain lifestyle and medical factors into account to calculate a life expectancy, and which can therefore potentially provide a larger income than a standard annuity.
 For example, an individual who retires early from a final salary pension scheme due to poor health may be able to benefit from the terms of an enhanced annuity.
 In one such case, the final pension package was even doubled by the enhanced terms.